 The cost of owning a home is more than just your down payment and monthly mortgage.
-In fact, it is easy to overlook the extra costs of homeownership that people rarely discuss.
+It's dangerously easy to overlook the extra costs of homeownership that people rarely discuss.

 So, before you buy your next house, factor these hidden costs into your calculations.
-Doing so can help you avoid making foolish money mistakes you will regret.
+Doing so can help you avoid foolish money mistakes as a homeowner.

 Closing costs